-- A review of Security of Supply standards: - Engineering Recommendation P2/6 Security of Supply; - A review of ETR 130 Application guide for assessing the capacity of networks containing distributed generation; - Limited access to DSR resources that are locked into arrangements with other users, (for instance with National Grid's STOR arrangements); - The establishment of better customer information to assist with customer engagement and recruitment.
+- · A review of security of supply standards: - " Engineering Recommendation P2/6 Security of Supply - " A review of ETR130 Application guide for assessing the capacity of networks containing distributed generation - · Limited access to DSR resources that are locked into arrangements with other users, (for instance with National Grid's STOR arrangements); - · The establishment of better customer information to assist with customer engagement and recruitment ongoing but the amendments to ETR130 have recently been made to allow the security of supply analysis to now take into account DSR.
+It is up to the DNO to determine the relevant reliability factors (F Factors) to ensure security of supply can be maintained when DSR services are implemented to provide firm capacity.
+Also a review of all DSR trials, when completed, would be useful to inform these calculations.

-3.5.1 Security of supply
+3.5.1.
+Security of supply

 A review of P2/6 'Security of Supply', with recommendations to update ENA-ETR130, was completed as part of the Capacity to Customers (C2C) project undertaken by Electricity North West.
-These recommendations have been fed into a more structural review of P2 by the Distribution Code Review Panel which is intended to reassess the underlying basis of network security assessments and which is still ongoing but the amendment to ETR130 have recently been made to allow the security of supply analysis to now take into account DSR.
-It is up to the DNO to determine the relevant reliability factors (F factors) to ensure security of supply can be maintained when DSR services are implemented to provide firm capacity and a review of all DSR trials, when completed, would be useful to inform these calculations.
+These recommendations have been fed into a more structural review of P2 by the Distribution Code Review Panel which is intended to reassess the underlying basis of network security assessments and which is still

-3.5.2 Access to DSR shared resources
+3.5.2.
+Access to DSR shared resources